 The times they are a changing; sometimes they seem to stand still.

 On Sunday evening my eldest daughter and I attended the Jazz Vespers at St. Andrews-Wellsley United Church in Vancouver.
-Throughout the hour-long event, Rev. Gary Paterson intersperses the music with eloquent, educated and thought-provoking commentary on how to create change we must name what concerns us, be forgiving and be grateful.
+Throughout the hour-long event, Rev. Gary Paterson intersperses the music with eloquent, educated and thought-provoking commentary on how to create change: We must name what concerns us.
+Be forgiving.
+Be grateful.
 We must create from the intention of creating better, for everyone.
 “Jesus Christ loves Donald Trump,” he says.
 “I’m glad he does because I’m not there.
 Yet.”

 Not there.
 Yet.

 Which suggests, the intention is to get there.
 To get to that place where the actions of a person are not the measure of how I love.
-How I love is the measure of my response – may my response always be one that listens, hears and acknowledges the position of another from a place of integrity, dignity and compassion.
+How I love is the measure of my response and way of being in the world – may my response always be one that listens, hears and acknowledges the position of another from a place of integrity, dignity and compassion.